sime1/nanoGCG/README.md

 nanoGCG is a lightweight but full-featured implementation of the GCG (Greedy Coordinate Gradient) algorithm.
 This implementation can be used to optimize adversarial strings on causal Hugging Face models.

+> Note: this version was modified to work on classifier models.
+For Language models, use the original nanoGCG

 ## Installation

 The nanoGCG package can be installed via pip: